 This Windows system folder lists the files and folders recently accessed by the user.
 The Recent Folders menu includes only folder items from this list and the Recent Files includes the rest of it.
 Windows is also using this list to populate the Recent Places virtual folder found in Explorer left pane.
-Recent items are also used to populate the applications Jump Lists.
+Recent items are also used to populate the Microsoft applications Jump Lists.

 What I call the "close menu issue" is an intermittent issue (probably caused by Windows) preventing users from closing the QAP popup menu by clicking outside of the menu or by hitting the Escape key as they would do normally.
 As a result, users have to click an item to close the menu.
 This is annoying when a user open the menu but changes its mind and does not want to launch any favorite.

 This issue occurs intermittently under Windows 7 and Windows 10 (probably also with 8/8.1).
 Some user are facing it frequently.
 Other, like me (on both Win 7 and 10), see it only occasionally.
 There are probably others that never see it.

 Programmers hate intermittent bugs!

 I tried various methods to get around this issue but, in the end, the changes I made in my code had side-effects worst than the initial issue.
 For this reason, in QAP v7.1.9, I reverted some of the changes made in v7.1.5 to 7.1.8 and introduced the QAP Feature Close this menu that you can insert in the menu to close the menu by clicking this item.

 Also, starting with v7.1.10, I added the option Add "Close" to menus (in the Options window, second tab, right column).
 If this option is turned on (checked), the Close this menu entry is automatically added to the main QAP popup menu, to the Alternative menu and to all dynamic menus.
 This option is turned on by default.

 What if you never encounter this issue?